 Disclaimer: Metaphysical and Alternative Crystal Healing Powers and Properties are not to be taken as confirmed advice.
 Should you have any medical conditions, please see a licensed practitioner.
 This information is not to replace the advice of your doctor.
 GemSelect does not guarantee any claims or statements made and cannot be held liable under any circumstances.

 Almandine Garnet Gemstone and Jewelry Design Ideas Back to Top

-Typically, garnets are considered all-around affordable, though there are rare varieties considered to be very expensive.
-When it comes to red gems and red gemstone jewelry, almandine and pyrope garnet are the most popular gem types used in jewelry today.
+Almandine garnets are used in all types of jewelry and are quite suitable for any design.
+They have excellent hardness, brilliance and durability which makes them ideal for use in rings, necklaces, bracelets, brooches and pendants.
+Typically, garnets are considered to be affordable, though there are rare varieties considered to be very expensive.
+When it comes to red gems and red gemstone jewelry, almandine and pyrope garnets are the most popular gem types used in jewelry today.

-Caring for your Almandine Garnet Gemstones and Gemstone Jewelry Back to Top
+Almandine Garnet Gemstone and Jewelry Care and Cleaning Back to Top

-Most garnets can be cleaned with ultrasonic cleaners, with exception to demantoid garnet, but caution should always be taken while doing so.
-Garnet stones should not be steam cleaned and they should not be exposed to harsh chemicals, such as hydrofluoric acid, because the chemicals can cause garnet erosion.
+Most garnets can be cleaned with ultrasonic cleaners, with the exception of demantoid garnet, but caution should always be taken while doing so.
+Garnet stones should not be steam cleaned and they should not be exposed to harsh chemicals, such as hydrofluoric acid, because the chemicals can cause corrosion.